(I may earn a small commission from the products mentioned in this post.)

 How Many Doctors Appointments Since Surgery

 I have only had two doctor’s appointment since my TKR.
 One was a regularly scheduled post operation visit and the other visit was the time I had my scar checked when a pimple appeared and oozed a little fluid.
+The PA pulled part of a stitch out and things were fine.

 I feel like a new person nine months after my TKR.
 I am finally walking and doing activities without constantly thinking about favoring my knee.